okaxaki/android-sdk-release-timing/README.md

 The release timing chart of essential SDK and libraries for Android development.

 # Motivation
 In application development, many many many many troubles occur depending on upgrading the Android SDK and libraries.
-Ideally, all SDKs and libraries are both backward / upward compatibile but in real, they have a lot of bugs or undocumented changes and somtimes cause critial problem.
+Ideally, SDKs and libraries are almost compatible for upgrade, but in real, they have a lot of bugs and undocumented changes and somtimes cause critial problem.
 So I often need to investigate what verions of library combination works.

 Finding the proper version combination of the library is like a game, however, the libraries released at the same or close timing seems to have empirically less problems (they might be relatively well tested).
 So I tried to list recent versions and release times of SDK and libraries so that we can find a proper combination easier.